 Good Business ModelSell things that people want or need, and do it in such a way that it is difficult or impossible for others to duplicate.
 There is a reason that pharmaceutical companies, such as AbbVie Inc. (ABBV), are so profitable.
 With effective drugs under patent that sustain or enhance people's life these companies have a deep moat.
 Consumer goods companies like Procter & Gamble Co.
 (PG) and Colgate-Palmolive (CL) manufacture products such as soap, detergent, toothpaste and toilet paper that we just can't do without.
 Sure, there may be generic substitutes, but over the years many of these products have endeared themselves to consumers who are willing to pay a few cents more for the name brand.

 Strong Free Cash FlowDividends are paid with cash remaining after paying the operating expenses and replacement capital (free cash flow).
 If a company has trouble meeting these basic needs, then its dividend is perilously at risk.
 Companies with a low free cash flow payout (FCF) payout are well-positioned to sustain their dividend.
-Such companies include: AFLAC Incorporated (AFL) at 4.89% FCF Payout, Phillips 66 (PSX) at 18.64%, Lowe's Companies, Inc. (LOW) at 22.67% and International Business Machines Corp.
-(IBM) at 28.02%.
+Such companies include: AFLAC Incorporated (AFL) at 10.56% FCF Payout, Apple Inc. (AAPL) at 22.32%, Lowe's Companies, Inc. (LOW) at 26.14% and Cincinnati Financial Corp.
+(CINF) at 27.92%.

 Acceptable Debt LevelGenerating a strong free cash flow is not enough - cash has to be available to be paid as dividends.
-As a result of the economic downturn, many companies are feeling pressure to reduce debt to stay within their covenants and try to maintain their debt rating.
+After the 2008-09 economic downturn, many companies were under pressure to reduce debt to stay within their covenants and try to maintain their debt rating.
 If a company's excess cash is being used to service debt, there may not be any left over to increase dividends.
-Companies with a low debt to total capital include: Automatic Data Processing Inc. (ADP) at 0.24% Debt to Total Capital, Nike, Inc. (NKE) at 10.86%, Exxon Mobil Corporation (XOM) at 11.18% and Monsanto Co.
-(MON) at 15.08%.
+Companies with a low debt to total capital include: Erie Indemnity Co.
+(ERIE) at 0.00% Debt to Total Capital, Genuine Parts Company (GPC) at 19.31%, Exxon Mobil Corporation (XOM) at 22.59% and Automatic Data Processing Inc. (ADP) at 30.84%.

 Good Balance between Dividend Yield and GrowthThere is usually a reason why a stock's yield is above average.
 Often it is the market's way of saying it doesn't believe the company can maintain the dividend.
 Most people understand this risk.
 However, there is also risk to a stock that has a high dividend growth rate.
 To maintain a high dividend growth rate the company has to grow cash available for dividends at the same rate.
 This is often difficult to do.